nvp159/Hidden-Makov-Model/README.md

 ## Stock Prediction Web Application Using Hidden Markov Model (HMM)

 This project now features a Python React web application that automates the entire process of generating stock price predictions with a single click.
-Users can input a stock ticker and interval, and the application will automatically fetch data from yfinance, preprocess, clean, train, test, and generate predictions.
+Users can input a stock ticker and interval, and the application will automatically fetch data from yfinance, preprocess, clean, train, test, and generate predictions using the newly integrated `hmm_model.py` script, which is a conversion of the `HMM_Nifty50.ipynb` notebook.

 ### Introduction